Co-operative Bank Review (2026): Ethical Banking, Fees and Verdict

 Who Can Apply

-You can apply if you’re a sole trader, limited company, partnership, charity, or social enterprise.
+You can apply if you are a sole trader, limited company, partnership, charity, or social enterprise.
 We confirmed eligibility from co-operativebank.co.uk in April 2026.
 Verify before applying, as non-standard structures may have different requirements.

 Supported Business Types

-Sole traders, limited companies, partnerships, charities, and social enterprises are supported.
-Co-op explicitly supports third-sector organisations in ways that other major UK banks don’t.
+Your structure must fall within: sole traders, limited companies, partnerships, charities, or social enterprises.
+Co-op explicitly supports third-sector organisations in ways that other major UK banks do not.

 If you’re a charity, co-operative, or social enterprise, that’s an advantage: Co-op has institutional knowledge of third-sector banking requirements.
 Confirm your specific eligibility if you have a complex structure.